GServlet/gservlet-api/README.md

     > ./target/site/apidocs

-We use [UMLGraph](https://www.spinellis.gr/umlgraph/index.html) to generate UML class diagrams which are embedded in the javadocs, therefore you must have [Graphviz](https://www.graphviz.org/) installed in your computer.
-Also, don't forget to add the **GraphvizX.XX\bin** directory to your system PATH.
+We use [UMLGraph](https://www.spinellis.gr/umlgraph/index.html) to generate UML class diagrams which are embedded in the javadocs, therefore you must have [Graphviz](https://www.graphviz.org/) installed in your computer and the **GraphvizX.XX\bin** directory added to your system PATH.

 ## Versioning